Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-At $t_a \gg$ $J$, the two electrons of the $d_{3z^2-r^2}$ orbital occupied bonding state in the dimer result in a spin-singlet formation, which will not contribute to the magnetic moment of the system.
+At $t_a \gg$ $J$, the two electrons of the $d_{3z^2-r^2}$ orbital occupy the bonding state in the dimer, resulting in a spin-singlet formation, which will not contribute to the magnetic moment of the system.
 The extra $0.5$ electrons of the $d_{3z^2-r^2}$ orbital will contribute to the spin moment with a maximum $S = 1/2$ per dimer.
 In the other limit $J \gg t_a$, the strong Hund exchange leads the electrons to maximize their spin at each site ($3 \mu_B$ per dimer), destroying the spin-singlet made of $d_{3z^2-r^2}$ orbitals.
-In the intermediate region between those two limits, the magnetic moment of the system will be between 0.5 to $1.5 \mu_B$ per site, smaller than the expected $1.5 \mu_B$ for 1.5 electrons of $e_g$ states.
-Furthermore, the Hubbard $U$ also can lead to the localization of electrons, which will affect the critical value of $J$ for destroying the MO state with spin-singlet formation.
-The hopping for the $d_{3z^2-r^2}$ orbital in dimers is about 0.644~eV, which is smaller than a typical $J$ for a $3d$ system~\cite{JH:prb}.
-Hence, MO with spin-singlet formation would be suppressed in the LNO by a large $J$ inducing magnetic states~\cite{J-MO}.
+In the intermediate region between those two limits, the magnetic moment of the system will be between 0.5 to $1.5 \mu_B$ per site.